superagent-ai/superagent/README.md

 -----

-Superagent is an open-source alternative to the OpenAI Assistants API, enabling any developer to integrate production-ready AI Assistants into any application in a matter of minutes.
+Superagent allows any developer to add powerful AI assistants to their applications.
+These assistants use large language models (LLM), retrieval augmented generation (RAG), and generative AI to help users.

+Fully open-source.
+Backed by Y Combinator.
+Part of YC W24.

 -----